andrewrgoss/andrewrgoss.com/content/resources.md

 ## <a name="programming"></a>Programming

 #### OverAPI
-Learning a new language and want a quick list of common commands? <a href="http://overapi.com" target="_blank">OverAPI</a> has a gigantic selection of cheat sheets for almost any current technology, from Ada to ZenCoding (Emmet) and everything in between.<br>
+A gigantic selection of cheat sheets for almost any current programming language and other technologies.<br>
 <a href="http://overapi.com" target="_blank">overapi.com</a>

 <hr>